k2view-academy/K2View-Academy/articles/39_discovery_catalog/02_catalog_vocabulary.md

 The Data Discovery solution introduces a vocabulary that describes the catalog entities and the relationships between them.
 The relationships indicate the connections between the data entities and determine their hierarchy.

-The below Data Catalog vocabulary serves as a model for describing a catalog and helps to do a standardization across different interface types.
+The below Data Catalog vocabulary serves as a model for describing a catalog and assists with processes standardization across different interface types.

 The data entities are represented by **nodes** and the links between the **nodes** are represented by **relations**.
-Nodes and relations have predefined set of properties which allow to normalize the discovery results.
+Nodes and relations have predefined properties that allow to enrich the discovery results.

-Additionally, due to the differences between the data source, some nodes' properties are generic, while other are relevant for specific interface types only.
+Additionally, due to differences between the data sources, some nodes' properties are generic, while other are relevant for specific interface types only.

 The following 2 tables describe the **node and relation types**, and how they are defined in each interface type: